Elirector/wtpupdater/README.md

 1. Remake as wizard with auto/silent option

 # Release history
+## 0.0.2.0
+ - Remade download for the new github releases page
+ - Runs setup.bat if it exists
+ - Blacklisted unsupported and/or buggy versions (4.0 and 4.0.1 for now)

 ## 0.0.1.0
 - First proper version number
 - Temp file is now located in user's temp dir